tchoi8/handmadecomputer/Dumpling/readme.md

 ![](https://farm6.staticflickr.com/5696/20364771063_4c0aa7f838_b.jpg =600x)

-When the chef grills dumplings on the pan, or packs up the cooked food, he's acting like the control unit.
-The control unit is in charge of coordination the operation of all the other components.
-It is the in charge of signalling the hardware devieces to to execute instructions.
-The ALU and the control unit together make up the CPU.

 [Video of ALU construction and demonstration](https://vimeo.com/136831074)

 ![](https://dl.dropboxusercontent.com/u/53638/infoflow.jpg)

-ALU and Memory is only a part of what makes CPU.
-Many more machines are interconnected to make up a computer.
-Instruction register, memory address registers and other units make up the datapath.
-The arrows connecting all of them are like highways connecting a city to another city.

-In the next chapter, we will look into the Random Access Memory more closely to see the parallel between computer architecture and urban space.
+The modern computer includes many other interconnected machines: instruction registers, memory address registers, cache systems and processes scheduler units, but the CPU described above captures the general the system logic.
+The datapaths between these machines are like highways connecting one city to another.

 ###Extra